jeffThompson/DigitalFabrication/Week01-Hello/README.md

 (You won't need the mouse quite yet, so no sweat if you want to shop around.)

 The Fab Lab stocks black and white vinyl, but if you want to try other colors you can order some!
-We stock [Oracal 631](https://www.amazon.com/s?k=oracal+631&i=arts-crafts&crid=1WIG85IZBDBMP&sprefix=oracal+631%2Carts-crafts%2C79&ref=nb_sb_noss_1), which is removable – **make sure you don't buy any other kind or you'll have to learn drywall repair!** You can buy it from Amazon or get Cricut-brand removable vinyl from Michaels.
+We'll be using [Oracal 631](https://www.amazon.com/s?k=oracal+631&i=arts-crafts&crid=1WIG85IZBDBMP&sprefix=oracal+631%2Carts-crafts%2C79&ref=nb_sb_noss_1), which is removable – **make sure you don't buy any other kind or you'll have to learn drywall repair!** You can buy it from Amazon or get Cricut-brand removable vinyl from Michaels.

 - - -